Social justice advocates argue money earmarked for incarceration would be better spent on rehabilitation.

 “Gov. Murphy believes deeply in transforming our juvenile justice system to prioritize treatment, rehabilitation, and positive reinforcement for young people,” said Alexandra Altman, a Murphy spokeswoman.
 “The Administration seeks to balance public safety with the potential closure of existing facilities and opening of smaller regional sites to allow young people the ability to be close to their families and home communities.”

 That’s not enough for the advocates, however, who view this as the perfect opportunity to radically reform the youth justice system.
-They support the recommendations in a from the 150 Years is Enough campaign.
+They support the recommendations in a vision document from the 150 Years is Enough campaign.

 They are calling for the state to develop a plan for closing all three of its detention facilities, including the Juvenile Medium Secure Facility in Bordentown that houses youth and young adults who have committed homicide, sexual offenses, serious assaults or have previously escaped from detention.
 Officials should examine whether to close any other facilities or use them to house those who would otherwise be incarcerated and spend more money on community-based programs.